corda/corda/docs/source/upgrading-cordapps.rst

 Logistics
 ^^^^^^^^^
 * All nodes need to run the contract upgrade authorisation flow
-* Only one node should to run the contract upgrade initiation flow.
+* Only one node should run the contract upgrade initiation flow.
 If multiple nodes run it for the same ``StateRef``, a double-spend will occur for all but the first completed upgrade
 * The supplied upgrade flows upgrade one state object at a time

 Serialisation